Updated: Jun 10

 I told the kids, that that lightning rod that had covered us with mud.

 Was our new dog, they looked at me, and I wondered what I had done.

-The farmer’s wife, dropped the dog to home the very next day
+The farmer’s wife, she brought the dog to our home the very next day

 The Koolie with his crazy markings, he eyed us off and I did pray.